U.S. stock index futures pared gains as data showed consumer spending remained muted despite warmer weather and lower gas prices.

-U.S. stocks closed mildly lower as investors eyed continued gains in oil and the dollar ahead of the unofficial start of earnings season on Wednesday.
+U.S. stocks closed lower on Monday as investors eyed gains in bond yields and awaited the week's data releases.

 Get the best of CNBC in your inbox